Radfordhound/libRad/README.md

 It also provides `rad::is_aligned`, which allows you to conviniently check if a pointer or address is aligned to a given alignment.

+#### Memory pools

+libRad adds memory pools in `rad_memory_pool.h`.
+There are two template
+classes: `rad::fixed_memory_pool` and `rad::dynamic_memory_pool`.

+Each of these classes are constructed with a count specifying the maximum number of objects of type T that can be suballocated from within each memory block.

+The memory is allocated only once upfront.
+Each allocate call suballocates enough memory for an object of type T and returns a pointer to the suballocated memory.

+**The implementation essentially boils down to a pointer swap; it is extremely efficient!**

+The difference between the two types is that, in `rad::fixed_memory_pool`, there is only one memory block which is allocated upfront at construction time.
+The object count specified in the constructor is a hard limit; you cannot allocate more objects than this.

+In `rad::dynamic_memory_pool`, there are multiple memory blocks.
+One memory block is allocated upfront at construction time.
+Additional memory blocks are allocated as needed.
+Therefore, unlike `rad::fixed_memory_pool`, you *may* allocate more objects than the value specified at construction time; this value simply specifies how many objects can be suballocated from within each new block, before a new memory block will have to be allocated.

+**You can use these classes for extremely cheap cache-coherent allocations/deallocations, like a vector, except even cheaper in many cases, with absolutely no memory reorganization happening to existing objects whenever you allocate/free!**

 #### Custom allocators

 All libRad containers which allocate memory also support (or will soon support) custom